UMAprotocol/docs/docs/uma-tokenholders/adding-price-id.md

 ### Step 4: Execute transaction

-Once the proposal has been approved, anyone can tell the governor contract to execute the proposed transaction.
+Once the proposal has been approved, anyone can initiate the governor contract to execute the proposed transaction.
 The governor contract will then execute the transaction, approving the identifier in `IdentifierWhitelist`.

-## Approved price identifiers
+## Approved price identifiers and collateral currencies

 The `IdentifierWhitelist` contract in the mainnet deployment of the UMA DVM is controlled by a decentralized governance process.
-To add a new price identifier, UMA tokenholders must vote and approve the identifier.
+To add a new price identifier or collateral currency, UMA tokenholders must vote and approve the identifier or currency.
 This is done via the UMIP process, as described [here](uma-tokenholders/umips.md).

 To view the list of approved mainnet price identifiers, see below or run the `Supported Identifiers` query on the [UMA Subgraph](https://thegraph.com/explorer/subgraph/protofire/uma?query=Supported%20Identifiers).
 Refer to the related [UMIP](https://github.com/UMAprotocol/UMIPs/tree/master/UMIPs) for clarity on the price that an identifier returns.